estiwen0x/swiftloader-research/README.md

 4. **Relocation Fixed**: Processes the Base Relocation Table.
 5. **Import Resolution**: Manually populates the IAT using `GetProcAddress`.

+## ⚠️ Educational Disclaimer
+This project is for **educational and research purposes only**.
+It is designed to demonstrate low-level systems programming concepts and Windows OS internals.
+The author is not responsible for any misuse.
 ## 🔹 Usage

 ```powershell